 May 1987: Klaus Barbie, the SS officer known as “the Butcher of Lyons,” is tried and convicted in France.
 Barbie had been deported from Bolivia in 1983.

 February 1988: John Demjanjuk, who had lived in The U.S. since 1951, is convicted of being “Ivan the Terrible,” a brutal SS guard at the Treblinka death camp.
 In 1993 the Israel Supreme Court overturns his conviction due to inconclusive evidence.

 April 1996: U.S. Senate hearings begin into the allegations that Swiss banks trafficked in gold looted by Hitler’s armies from Jews.
 A year later, Switzerland acknowledges using money held for European Jews in Swiss banks and promises to make restitution to survivors.

 March 1998: Former SS Captain Erich Priebke is sentenced to life in prison for his role in the massacre of 335 civilians in caves near Rome, Italy, in 1944.
 He had escaped to Argentina after the war and was discovered by an ABC news reporter in 1994.

-Feb.
-2000: The North Carolina Museum of Art returns the painting Madonna and Child in a Landscape by Lucas Cranach the Elder to the family of an Austrian Jew from whom the painting had been stolen during the Nazi era.
+February 2000: The North Carolina Museum of Art returns the painting Madonna and Child in a Landscape by Lucas Cranach the Elder to the family of an Austrian Jew from whom the painting had been stolen during the Nazi era.
 Later in the year the painting returns to the museum when the family sells it to the museum for a reduced price.

-Jan.
-2005: The U.S. Office of Special Investigation expands its search for war criminals to include those involved in other atrocities and genocides across the world.”For the first time since Nuremberg,” said the director, “the world is really getting serious about these kinds of cases.”
+January 2005: The U.S. Office of Special Investigation expands its search for war criminals to include those involved in other atrocities and genocides across the world.”For the first time since Nuremberg,” said the director, “the world is really getting serious about these kinds of cases.”